Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/tracking/clip/editing/solve.rst

 Cleanup Panel
 =============

-This panel contains operators and their settings which are needed to cleans up bad tracks: tracks which are not tracked long enough or which failed to reconstruct accurately.
+This panel contains operators and their settings which are needed to clean up bad tracks: tracks which are not tracked long enough or which failed to reconstruct accurately.

 Frames